Secretary of the Army Award for Valor

-The Secretary of the Army Award for Valor was an award that acknowledged acts of heroism or bravery connected with a United States Army soldier or Army activity, or that in some way benefits the Army.
+The Secretary of the Army Award for Valor is an award that acknowledges acts of heroism or bravery connected with a United States Army soldier or Army activity, or that in some way benefits the Army.
 The equivalent military decoration for this award is the Soldier's Medal.

 Criteria

 To qualify for this award, an individual must have demonstrated exceptional courage or made significant sacrifices involving heroism or bravery.
 The act performed must be voluntary and go beyond the normal call of duty.
 It can be recognized if it is associated with an Army employee or activity, or if the Army benefits in some manner from the act.
 The award is reserved for acknowledging singular acts of heroism or bravery and is not conferred for participation in conflicts with an armed enemy.
 The situation must have entailed personal risk or danger and a voluntary willingness to put one's life in jeopardy.
 Awards are not granted solely for saving a life.